Birth control has been used since the 60s to control fertility and has revolutionised women’s lives.

 When you stop using hormonal birth control, it is likely that you will notice some changes.
 That’s because your body is changing back to its pre-birth control state.
 The symptoms vary from person to person as a woman’s natural menstrual cycle is totally unique to her.

-There are things you can do to support hormone health such as eating a healthy balanced diet, reducing stress and taking plenty of exercises combined with adequate rest.
+There are things you can do to support hormone health such as eating a healthy balanced diet, reducing stress and taking plenty of exercise combined with adequate rest.

 When To Seek Help